 With this new tool it processes high-powered MRI's through a special computer program that maps major fiber tracts, painting them in different colors that designate the different functions.
 Researchers then look for breaks in the fibers that can slow or stop the nerve connections from doing their jobs.
 This new tool provides a much closer look at the nerve fibers and will allow doctors the ability to detect and devise a treatment plan for TBI's.

-This new tool is another step closer to providing a better way for doctors to treat traumatic brain injuries.
-It can also help patients better understand the diagnosis and help to customize a tailored treatment plan.
+This new tool is another step closer to providing a way for doctors to treat traumatic brain injuries.
+It can also help patients understand the diagnosis and help to customize a tailored treatment plan.